 4. Purina Dog Chow Tender & Crunchy Dry Dog Food

 Purina Dog Chow Tender & Crunchy Dry Dog Food is another brand manufactured by a popular company that has stood the test of time.
 This food contains hard and soft bits and three sizes of kibble to help clean teeth better and make it easier for different size dogs to eat.
 With a crude protein-to-fat ratio of 21/10%, it provides a complete and balanced meal with 23 important vitamins and minerals and no harmful preservatives.
 It’s highly digestible and shouldn’t give your dog stomach cramps or diarrhea.

 We didn’t like that Purina Dog Chow doesn’t have chicken listed as its first ingredient.
 In fact, several other ingredients come before any meat is listed.
 While most of our dogs did eat this food, they would pick out the bits they wanted and leave the rest behind.
 This left-behind food would inevitably go in the garbage, which added up to quite a bit of waste in the short time we reviewed it.

 - Three kibble sizes

 - Highly digestible

 - Dogs pick out the parts they like

 5. Cesar Small Breed Dry Dog Food

-Its 26% crude protein is exactly what we want to see in a dry dog food.
-The primary downside to Cesar Small Breed is that it contains corn, which some dogs have difficulty digesting and contains very little in the way of helpful nutrients.
+Its 26% crude protein is exactly what we want to see in dry dog food.
+The primary downside to Cesar Small Breed is that it contains corn, which some dogs have difficulty digesting, and contains very little in the way of helpful nutrients.